USDA Loan vs. Conventional Mortgage

 A conventional mortgage is a mortgage that’s not part of a government program.
 That means these loans aren’t directly insured by a federal agency.
 This gives lenders a lot of latitude when it comes to who can qualify for the loan.

-Conventional loans come in 2 varieties: conforming and non-conforming.
-Remember, there are other types of loans like investment portfolio or jumbo loans.
-But, at the end of the day, they are either conforming or non-conforming loan types.
+Conventional loans come in two varieties: conforming and non-conforming.
+Remember, there are other types of loans, like investment portfolios or jumbo loans.
+But at the end of the day, they are either conforming or non-conforming loan types.

 Conforming loans meet the requirements of Freddie Mac and Fannie Mae.
 These 2 private companies were started by the federal government and follow rules set by the government.
 They’re known as government-backed loan enterprises.